-edges, paths p_1, \ldots, p_k along which the respective flows are to be routed and

-demands d_1, \ldots, d_k

-2: while $\mathcal{F} \neq \emptyset$ do

-3: repeat

-4: increase rate of all flows in \mathcal{F} evenly, but at most up to the respective

-demands

-5: until there is an edge $e \in E$ such that $\sum{i:e \in n_i} F_i = c(e)$

-6: for all such edges e do
+- Given a graph G, a set F = {F1,...,F_k} of flows with initial rate 0 on all edges, paths p1,...,p_k along which the respective flows are to be routed and demands d1,...,d_k while F ≠ Ø do - 3: repeat - 4: increase rate of all flows in \mathcal{F} evenly, but at most up to the respective demands - 5: until there is an edge $e \in E$ such that $\sum{i:e \in p_i} F_i = c(e)$ - 6: for all such edges e do

 7: for all i such that $e \in p_i$ do

-8: $\mathcal{F} := \mathcal{F} \setminus \{F_i\}$
+- 8: $\mathcal{F} := \mathcal{F} \setminus \{F_i\}$

-9: end for
+- 9: end for

-10: $E := E \setminus \{e\}$
+- 10: $E := E \setminus \{e\}$

-11: end for
+- 11: end for

-12: end while
+- 12: end while

-- Small networks indeed adopt centralized approaches for finding good allocations, e.g., using Software Defined Networking (SDN) or Multiprotocol Label Switching (MPLS).
+- Small networks indeed adopt centralized approaches for finding good allocations (e.g. using Software Defined Networking, SDN, or Multiprotocol Label Switching, MPLS).
 However, for large networks with quickly changing data flows, such as the internet, calculating and maintaining a good allocation in a centralized way is difficult.
 Even more so, who should do it?!
 There is no central authority for bandwidth allocation.
 We need a distributed way of avoiding congestion.
 How can we achieve this? - One such congestion control mechanism commonly used is the AIMD algorithm, where AIMD stands for additive increase/multiplicative decrease.
 When using AIMD, the rate of any flow continuously changes as follows: As long as no congestion is reported, each flow repeatedly increases its rate additively.
 When congestion occurs on some edge, the affected flows decrease their rates by a multiplicative factor.
-The function describing the rate of a flow thus roughly follows a sawtooth behavior. - To be precise, congestion occurs in a node (router), and not on an edge.
+The function describing the rate of a flow thus roughly follows a sawtooth behavior. - To be precise, in wired networks, congestion occurs in a node (router), and not on an edge.
 When the router's buffers are full while data packets come in, those packets are dropped and packet loss occurs.
 Such a packet loss is used as indicator that the affected flow has to perform a multiplicative decrease. - If the bandwidth allocation is performed according to AIMD, then it roughly converges to a max-min-fair allocation (roughly because according to AIMD the allocation never reaches a stable state).
 Consider what happens if a router used by two flows becomes congested: If both flows drop packets, then their rates are multiplied by the same factor, e.g. 1/2, and the absolute difference between the two rates decreases.
 The subsequent additive increase does not change this difference and when the next congestion occurs on this link, the rates converge again.